Renters in British Columbia

 It can be difficult to find a place to rent in many communities, even if you earn a decent middle-income salary.
 BC Builds is working to change that.

-Rental rates for BC Builds homes will be determined through an analysis of incomes, appraised market rents, and development costs within the community.
-That means rents will differ from community to community.
-BC Builds projects owned and operated by non-profit societies, First Nations development corporations, or public entities where grants are provided, will have at least 20% of units set at 20% below market rates.
+Rental rates for BC Builds homes will be determined through an analysis of local incomes, appraised market rents, and development costs within the community.
+This means rents will differ from community to community.
+BC Builds projects owned and operated by non-profit societies, First Nations development corporations, or public entities where grants are provided will have at least 20% of units set at 20% below market rates.

 People who earn less than community middle income range annually will be eligible to live in a BC Builds studio or one-bedroom home however, they would likely pay more than 30% of their income toward the rent and may be better served by BC Housing’s affordable rental housing and rental subsidy programs that serve low-and moderate-income households.
 If you are looking for low-income or supportive housing through BC Housing, please visit bchousing.org.